geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

 An editor configuration should define first some general element description and then a set of views with at least one.

-Child elements:

-- **fields**, Optional element (see :ref:`creating-custom-editor-fields`)

-- **fieldsWithFieldset**, Optional element (see :ref:`creating-custom-editor-fieldsWithFieldset`)

-- **multilingualFields**, Optional element (see :ref:`creating-custom-editor-multilingualFields`)

-- **views**, Mandatory element (see :ref:`creating-custom-editor-views`)
+        Child elements:- **fields**, Optional element (see :ref:`creating-custom-editor-fields`)- **fieldsWithFieldset**, Optional element (see :ref:`creating-custom-editor-fieldsWithFieldset`)- **multilingualFields**, Optional element (see :ref:`creating-custom-editor-multilingualFields`)- **views**, Mandatory element (see :ref:`creating-custom-editor-views`).. _creating-custom-editor-fields:

-.. _creating-custom-editor-fields:

 Defining field type
 -------------------

 Define the form fields type configuration.
 Default is simple text input.
-This list contains the list of exceptions which do not use a simple text input.
+This list contains the list of exception which does not use a simple text input.
 The list of possible values are:

 - all HTML5 input type or

 - an AngularJS directive name.
+MUST starts with 'data-' and could end with '-textarea' to create a textarea element.
+  It could end with '-div' if the directive does not apply to the input or textarea but to the div containing it.

 An element can only have one type defined.